iftekmahmud/iftekmahmud.github.io/blog/evil-twin/README.md

      <img src="assets/images/8.png" width="800">
    </div>

-7. **Optional: Phishing Portal**:
+9. **Optional: Phishing Portal**:

    Set up a fake captive portal using tools like `SET` (Social-Engineer Toolkit) to capture credentials.

-### Example Output
+### Output

-When executed correctly, the rogue AP will appear as "Bravo 6" in the victim's Wi-Fi list.
+When executed correctly, the rogue AP will appear (in our example, it's "Bravo 6") in the victim's Wi-Fi list.
 Upon connection, the attacker can see all unencrypted traffic or redirect users to a phishing page.

 <div style="text-align: center;">
   <img src="assets/images/3c.png" width="610">